govau/notify-client-java/DOCUMENTATION.md

 ### Accepted

-Notify is printing and posting the letter.
+GOV.UK Notify is printing and posting the letter.

 ### Received